- Off road parking

 - Broadband / WiFi

 One mezzanine double bedroom.
 Ground floor shower room with shower, basin and WC.
 Kitchen.
-Sitting room with dining area, single sofa bed and multi-fuel stove.
+Sitting room with dining area and multi-fuel stove.

 - Last minute